 Being an eCommerce brand gives you great exposure globally.
 It positions your products or services in front of an audience that comprises diverse people – geographically, linguistically, and culturally.
-However, this diversity calls for a necessary localisation measures on your part.
+However, this diversity calls for necessary localisation measures on your part.

-In the previous article of this series, we discussed what we can learn from the mistakes of famous eCommerce brands.
+In the previous article of this series, we discussed what we could learn from the mistakes of famous eCommerce brands.
 One of the mistakes they made was only translating their websites or product listings instead of localising them.

 When it comes to eCommerce localisation, cutting corners never wins.
-A truly localised eCommerce experience makes your customers’ lives easier by helping them scan information quickly, compare prices, and make an informed buying decision.
-On the other hand, a half-hearted attempt at localisation can result in dissatisfaction among your customers along with increased complaints.
+A truly localised eCommerce experience makes your customers’ lives easier by helping them scan information, compare prices, and make an informed buying decision.
+On the other hand, a half-hearted attempt at localisation can result in dissatisfaction among your customers and increased complaints.

-Understanding your customers’ language and culture and then, adapting your interface to suit their preferences is easier said than done.
-Localization, whether it’s for a small business listed on Amazon or an eCommerce enterprise, brings a lot of challenges.
+Understanding your customers’ language and culture and then adapting your interface to suit their preferences is easier said than done.
+Localisation, whether for a small business listed on Amazon or an eCommerce enterprise, brings a lot of challenges.

 The common process of designing an eCommerce website involves designing all elements keeping in mind any one particular language.
-Hence, translating the content in multiple languages and trying to set it in the same design, causes technical design issues.
+Hence, translating the content into multiple languages and trying to set it in the same design, causes technical design issues.

 Look for an eCommerce translation and localisation provider that offers a bouquet of services like:

 This way the provider will collaborate and communicate with various translators, linguistic experts, and UI/UX designers to help to create a consistent, localised experience.